imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Since the inclusive nature of Ethereum, we are required to examine and include in the analysis the entire spectrum of these environments and determine how much does the environment impact the estimated gas costs.

-It would be desirable, and is intended to be considered in the Stage II of the project, if the method devised here was reasonably easily applicable in those varying environments.
+It is desirable, and is intended to be considered in the Stage II of the project, that the method devised here is reasonably easily applicable in those varying environments.
 To this end, the approach must be well documented and reproducible by the community.

 ### Anticipation of Stage II